 Alongside a whole load of fish and chip takeaways, Brighton delighted me with its extensive offering of vegan, vegetarian and health conscious eateries.

 So whatever it is that takes your fancy, Brighton does a flippin’ impressive job to accommodate!

-(There is no shortage of fish and chip shops if you fancy them!)
+- Fish and chips on the pier.
+There is no shortage of fish and chip shops if you fancy them!

-- The Hilton for afternoon tea with a sea view or a gorgeous Sunday Sunday Roast
+- The Hilton for afternoon tea with a sea view or a gorgeous Sunday Roast

 - The Tempest, where we enjoyed cold ciders, an insane pulled pork burger and a beetroot and goats cheese tart, which was too, amazing!

-– The Tempest Bar (as seen in picture above)
+- The Tempest Bar

 - Fortune of War